reagent-project/reagent-cookbook/recipes/d3/README.md

                            (call chart))))))
 ```

-### Using react/reagent component lifecycle
+### Change home-page component to home-render function

 However, if we use the above code, it will fail.
-This is because it will be called *before* the home-page component is rendered.
+This is because when we change views and come back to this view, the code won't get re-run.
 What we need to do is tap into the react/reagent component lifecycle.
-First, let's change `home-page` to `home-render`.
+First, let's change the `home-page` component to `home-render` function.

 ```clojure
 ...